-There are many different systems for categorising the different types of interventions used to help people with autism.
+There are many different systems for categorising the different types of interventions used to help people on the autism spectrum.

 We have drawn on a range of existing systems but also tried to group interventions together in categories that make sense to us.
-Our categories are based around what the parent or practitioner actually does to, with, or for the person with autism or what the individual with autism does for him/herself.
+Our categories are based around what the parent or practitioner actually does to, with, or for the person on the autism spectrum or what the individual on the autism spectrum does for him/herself.

 There are many, many interventions which fall into more than one category.
 For example, the Children's Toddler School Program is a combined/multicomponent behavioural and developmental intervention run by the University of California, San Diego.
 It uses a blend of incidental teaching, pivotal response training, structured teaching (TEACCH), the picture exchange communication system, and DIR/Floortime.